compcalc/compcalc.github.io/index.md

 | Mar.
 5, TBD       | TBD                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                    | TBD                |
 | Mar.
 12, 11:00 am | [Drasil: Generate all the Things!](https://github.com/JacquesCarette/Drasil)                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                           | Jacques Carette    |

-If you would like to sign up to present or wish to receive an invitation to join the reading group, please reach out to the organizer by electronic mail using the following address: bre at ndan dot co.
+If you would like to sign up to present or wish to receive an invitation to join the reading group, please reach out to the organizer by electronic mail using the following address: `breandan dot considine at mail dot mcgill dot ca`.

 ## Reading Materials